Western Wall: Ottoman period (1517–1917)

 In the late 1830s a wealthy Jew named Shemarya Luria attempted to purchase houses near the Wall, but was unsuccessful, as was Jewish sage Abdullah of Bombay who tried to purchase the Western Wall in the 1850s.
 In 1869 Rabbi Hillel Moshe Gelbstein settled in Jerusalem.
 He arranged that benches and tables be brought to the Wall on a daily basis for the study groups he organised and the minyan which he led there for years.
 He also formulated a plan whereby some of the courtyards facing the Wall would be acquired, with the intention of establishing three synagogues—one each for the Sephardim, the Hasidim and the Perushim.

 He also endeavoured to re-establish an ancient practice of "guards of honour", which according to the mishnah in Middot, were positioned around the Temple Mount.
-He rented a house near the Wall and paid men to stand guard there and at various other gateways around the mount.
-However, this set-up lasted only for a short time due to lack of funds or because of Arab resentment.
+He rented a house near the Wall and paid men to stand guard there and at other gateways around the mount.
+This set-up lasted only for a short time due to lack of funds or because of Arab resentment.
 In 1874, Mordechai Rosanes paid for the repaving of the alleyway adjacent to the wall.

-In 1887 Baron Rothschild conceived a plan to purchase and demolish the Moroccan Quarter as "a merit and honor to the Jewish People."
+In 1887, Baron Rothschild conceived a plan to purchase and demolish the Moroccan Quarter as "a merit and honor to the Jewish People."
 The proposed purchase was considered and approved by the Ottoman Governor of Jerusalem, Rauf Pasha, and by the Mufti of Jerusalem, Mohammed Tahir Husseini.
 Even after permission was obtained from the highest secular and Muslim religious authority to proceed, the transaction was shelved after the authorities insisted that after demolishing the quarter no construction of any type could take place there, only trees could be planted to beautify the area.
 Additionally the Jews would not have full control over the area.
 This meant that they would have no power to stop people from using the plaza for various activities, including the driving of mules, which would cause a disturbance to worshippers.
 Other reports place the scheme's failure on Jewish infighting as to whether the plan would foster a detrimental Arab reaction.